mentawaremedia/mentawaremedia.github.io/source/_posts/2015-03-15-ruby-contructors.markdown

 foo = Foo.new("a", "b")
 ```

-What a second!?
-Why are talking about 'initialize' all of a sudden?
+Wait a second!?
+Why are we talking about 'initialize' all of a sudden?
 I thought we were talking about 'new'?

 ## #initialize vs .new